24 Breathtaking Waterfalls You’ll Find in Oregon

 - Fun Facts: White River Falls (and the river for which it’s named) is the site of a former hydroelectric plant.

-The sheer, unbridled power of nature is something that will take you by surprise, and it’s often associated with destructive disasters such as hurricanes, earthquakes, and tornadoes.
-But in White River Falls State Park, Mother Nature’s prowess is on full display in the most sublime of ways, with the headlining White Falls pouring out into the eponymous North Oregon river.
+The sheer, unbridled power of nature will take you by surprise, and it’s often associated with destructive disasters such as hurricanes, earthquakes, and tornadoes.
+But in White River Falls State Park, Mother Nature’s prowess is displayed in the most sublime ways, with the headlining White Falls pouring out into the eponymous North Oregon River.

-White Falls plunges 90 feet over black basalt cliffs, thundering into the river below with a force that can be seen, heard, and felt.
-This natural wonder caught the attention of Pacific Power and Light Company in the early 20th century, with it providing hydroelectric power to Wasco and Sherman counties from 1910 until 1960.
+White River Falls plunges 90 feet over black basalt cliffs, thundering into the river below with a force that can be seen, heard, and felt.
+This natural wonder caught the attention of Pacific Power and Light Company in the early 20th century, which used it to generate hydroelectric power for Wasco and Sherman counties from 1910 until 1960.
 Parts of the abandoned plant still remain, adding to the allure of the excursion to the falls.

-Be prepared to get wet on this 0.8-mile hike -- and not from swimming; the trail follows the White River straight into the cerulean pool at its base.
+Be prepared to get wet on this 0.9-mile hike–and not from swimming.
+The trail follows the White River straight into the cerulean pool at its base.
 Powerful and commanding, this is one waterfall in Oregon worth chasing!

 - Location: Central Oregon’s High Desert, along the Deschutes River

-Though finding the trailhead is a bit tricky (directions are available through the BLM), the trail to the falls themselves is just a half-mile long, and it's a fairly easy and accessible hike.
+Though finding the trailhead is a bit tricky (directions are available from the BLM), the trail to the falls is just half a mile long and is a relatively easy, accessible hike.

 Best Road Trips To Oregon Waterfalls

 America is a country of explorers.
-This spirit of adventure runs deep here in the U.S., a place comprised of 50 wholly unique states each boasting spectacular scenery and incredible natural wonders.
+This spirit of adventure runs deep in the U.S., which comprises 50 wholly unique states, each boasting spectacular scenery and incredible natural wonders.

-The following are some of our favorite Oregon waterfall road trips, designed to take full advantage of the Beaver State’s waterfall wonderland.
+The following are some of our favorite Oregon waterfall road trips designed to fully enjoy the Beaver State’s waterfall wonderland.

 - Alias: "Oregon’s Highway of Waterfalls" is actually the nickname for Highway 138.